riverrun/openmaize/UPGRADE_1.0.md

     {:openmaize, "~> 1.0.0-beta"}

+## Moved `db_module` option out of the config

+Before, you needed to add `db_module: MyApp.OpenmaizeEcto` to your config.

+Now, you will need to add this to each plug call (this affects the Openmaize.Login, Openmaize.OnetimePass, Openmaize.ConfirmEmail and Openmaize.ResetPassword plugs.

+Here are two examples with Openmaize.Login:

+    plug Openmaize.Login, [db_module: MyApp.OpenmaizeEcto] when action in [:login_user]

+And if you want to use `email` to identify the user:

+    plug Openmaize.Login, [db_module: MyApp.OpenmaizeEcto,
+      unique_id: :email] when action in [:login_user]

 ## Added mix generator to create an OpenmaizeEcto module

 Most of the functions that interact with the database have been